|

 The first step in reloading is to be SURE that your reloading information is 100% accurate.
 The Internet is a great source

 of information.
 However, there is no substitute for using published reloading manuals.
-In fact, I recommend owning at least 2 or 3 different reloading manuals
+In fact, I recommend owning more than one reloading manual

 for reference material.
 Some manuals are much better than others at explaining the basics.
 Other manuals include articles about the latest reloading

 tools and reloading techniques.
-Sometimes the load information will conflict with other manuals.
-For those shooters that read these manuals carefully, you
+Sometimes the information about handloads will conflict with other manuals.
+For those shooters that read these manuals

-Internet forums allow you to ask questions to other shooters who "may" have more reloading experience in some area.
-You can learn
+Internet forums allow you to ask questions to other shooters who "may" have more reloading experience in some particular area.
+You definitely

 that reloading forums are a great source of information, but be careful.
 Most shooters are willing to help any way they can.
 However, it's easy